Laredo (TV series): Season 1 (1965–66)

-Season two: 1966–67
+Season 2 (1966–67)

 Selected episodes

-In "The Would-Be Gentleman of Laredo", with Donnelly Rhodes as Don Carlos, three swindlers use Reese Bennett as a dupe in a land-fraud scheme by which they claim ownership of most of Laredo.

-In "Meanwhile Back at the Reservation", Joe Riley comes across Grey Smoke, an Indian boy portrayed by then 14-year-old Kurt Russell, who has been working for an outlaw gang.
-Joe and Chad take Grey under their wings, and the boy proves helpful when gunslingers try to occupy Laredo.

-"The Calico Kid" focuses on a character used 11 years earlier in the syndicated Western series Buffalo Bill, Jr. In the Laredo version, the Kid is Sam Lowell, who has matured into a respected citizen of the fictional town of Guarded Wells, Texas.
-Chad and Joe try to help Lowell continue the deception of his true identity.
-Meanwhile, a businessman plots to steal gold bullion from the bank while the citizenry is distracted.

 In "The Golden Trail", Jeanette Nolan is cast as Ma Burns, who investigates the progress of a gold shipment that Reese Bennett is supposedly transporting from St. Louis to Laredo.
 Jim Davis appears in this episode as a sheriff.
 Nolan also appeared as Martha Tuforth in "It's the End of the Road, Stanley" (1966) and as Vita Rose in "Like One of the Family" (1967).

 Lane Bradford was cast five times in different roles, as Three-finger Jake in "Rendezvous at Arillo" and as Amos Slaughter in "Which Way Did They Go?" (both 1965), as Ben Slick in "The Treasure of San Diablo" and as Charley Smith in "Road to San Remo" (both 1966), and as Lyle in "Walk Softly" (1967).

 DVD releases

 Timeless Media Group released the entire series on DVD in Region 1 on November 24, 2009.
 The 12-disc boxed set features all 56 episodes of the series, as well as bonus features.